jasonjho/manager-README/README.md

 ## My Job

-I am primarily here to do 2 things:
+I'm here to do 2 things:

 * To provide context
-* To engage, retain, and grow amazing talent (that's you!)
+* To engage, retain, and grow an amazing team

-I'm here to help, empower and support you, to set context for what you're working on, and to advocate for you and the team with the rest of the company.
+I'm here to set context for what you're working on as well as to advocate for you to rest of the company.

 ## Leadership Style

 I'm a believer in [Servant Leadership](https://en.wikipedia.org/wiki/Servant_leadership).
 I serve you, not the other way around.
 I'm always available to assist.
-Ask me.
+Please ask me anything.

 You work for the company, not for me.
 Optimize for the company.
-I'm making mistakes, and I want to improve just like you.
-Hold me accountable.
-Tell me.
-I view our working relationship as an alliance.
+I'll be making mistakes, so I want to continuously improve.
+Please hold me accountable.
+Our relationship is an alliance.

 ## My Availability